-The area surrounding Great Seal State Park is a junction of the state’s many different geographical regions.
-The park lies on Ohio’s midsection of the sandstone hills that form the Appalachian Plateau.
-The glaciated plains lie to the north and west of that line, and to the south and east lie the hills transitioning to the foothills of the mountains.
+The area surrounding the park is a junction where several of the state’s many different geographical regions meet.
+It lies on Ohio’s midsection of the sandstone hills that surround the base of the Appalachian Plateau.
+Glaciated plains stretch outwards to the north and west while to the south and east lie the foothills of the mountains.
 On a clear day, hikers on the trails of Great Seal State Park can see the clearly defined landscapes from nearly every direction.

 At 1,862 acres wide, Great Seal State Park has no shortage of activities.
 In particular, campers and other park visitors will not want to miss seeing the beauty of Ohio’s natural landscape on any one of the park's 12 hiking trails.
 Hardwood, chestnut oaks, and sugar maple trees shade many sections of the trails and in the springtime, wildflowers fill the meadows and fields with bright color, drawing in a variety of wildlife and tourists alike.
 In the fall, the thick foliage prepares for winter, exchanging the bright greens for stunning shades of oranges and reds.
 No matter the time of year, visitors are sure to be amazed at the vast natural beauty that Great Seal State Park has to offer.